 Shooting guard – Austin Hollins vs. Seth Curry

-If Plumlee isn’t Duke’s best player, then it has to be Curry, who is finally is finally getting some time to shine.
+If Plumlee isn’t Duke’s best player, then it has to be Curry, who is finally is.
 He’s been slowed by a leg injury in practice, but hasn’t shown ill-effects during games.
 He’s a Curry, so he is deadly from the outside, and a steadying presence in an otherwise young back court.
 The crazy thing is that Austin Hollins might just be better.
 He’s a better defender, has finally learned how to rebound, and has a 2.16 to one assist to turnover ratio.
 This season, so far at least, he’s shooting exceptionally well.
 Yes, the small sample size oath applies.
 If Hollins plays Curry to a draw, it will be a huge win for the Gophers.

 Point guard – Andre Hollins vs. Quinn Cook